Aliases for LLGL2 Gene

 GeneCards Summary for LLGL2 Gene

-LLGL2 (Lethal Giant Larvae Homolog 2 (Drosophila)) is a Protein Coding gene.
-Among its related pathways are Actin Nucleation by ARP-WASP Complex and Hippo signaling pathway.
-GO annotations related to this gene include PDZ domain binding.
-An important paralog of this gene is STXBP5L.
+LLGL2 (LLGL2, Scribble Cell Polarity Complex Component) is a Protein Coding gene.
+Diseases associated with LLGL2 include Retinitis Pigmentosa 24.
+Among its related pathways are Actin Nucleation by ARP-WASP Complex and PI3K-Akt signaling pathway.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding.
+An important paralog of this gene is LLGL1.

 UniProtKB/Swiss-Prot for LLGL2 Gene

 Part of a complex with GPSM2/LGN, PRKCI/aPKC and PARD6B/Par-6, which may ensure the correct organization and orientation of bipolar spindles for normal cell division.
 This complex plays roles in the initial phase of the establishment of epithelial cell polarity.